-CRJ 245 Cyber Crime
+CRJ 245 Cyber Crime 3 credit hours Prerequisite: CRJ 110

 This course introduces students to the evolution of cyber society, cyber-crime and cybersecurity.
 It will provide a broad overview of history, socio-political relations, economics, social structure and culture in cyber space.
 It also examines types of cyber offenses.
 Students in this course will gain familiarity with laws designed to control cyber-crime and terminology associated with cybercrimes.